-To give you a head start (because staying prepared is always a good look), our editor's have rounded up a list of our favorite exfoliators, scrubs, and body polishers.
-From high-end grabs to drugstore staples, here's everything we plan on using until the first sight of spring.
+To help, our editors have rounded up a list of our favorite exfoliators, scrubs, and body polishers.
+From high-end grabs to drugstore staples, here's everything we plan on using from now until... well, hopefully not much longer.

-Herbivore Coco Rose Coconut Oil Body Polish, $36, available at .
+Coco Rose Coconut Oil Body Polish, $36, available at

 This cult classic proves that brown sugar is, hands down, one of nature’s best exfoliants.
 Combined with a sweet array of essential oils, the body polish provides a subtle sheen while locking in moisture for hours at a time.